Local Data Regeneration

 Local Data Regeneration Paradigm

 Fundamental theoretical work proposing an alternative to classical information transmission, where data is regenerated locally through synchronized computation.
-This paradigm challenges the fundamental Shannonian model of communication.

 Abstract